 - Benefit from award-winning support to achieve your potential

-Melbourne's degree programmes are designed to equip you with the skills to meet the challenges of the future.
-Students complete broad undergraduate degrees which are followed by a range of specialised graduate professional or research degrees.
+Melbourne’s degrees are designed to give you the skills to meet the challenges of the future.
+Broad undergraduate degrees are followed by specialised graduate professional or research degrees.

-The combination of interdisciplinary breadth and academic specialisation offered by the University means our graduates have an increased capacity to successfully find their way in a world where knowledge is rapidly changing, discipline boundaries are constantly shifting and employees are required to communicate in a variety of cultural settings.
-You will also have the opportunity to study at some of the world’s most prestigious institutions through our extensive partnerships in more than 45 countries.
+The University’s combination of interdisciplinary breadth and academic specialisation means our graduates have an increased capacity to successfully find their way in a world where knowledge is rapidly changing, discipline boundaries are constantly shifting and employees are required to communicate in a variety of cultural settings.
+You will also have the opportunity to study at some of the world’s most prestigious institutions through our extensive partnerships in over 45 countries.